MTD ITSA delayed by two years

 Business types

-There are five categories of quarterly update.
+There are three categories of quarterly update.
 This depends on the types of income received by the individual taxpayer.
 They are as follows:

 Whilst reporting under Making Tax Digital for income tax is completely separate to MTD for VAT, the VAT registration threshold will be relevant if individuals choose to submit reduced expenditure reports each quarter.